Benny-Lewis/super-roo/.roo/rules/superroo-workspace.md

-# Superpowers Development Methodology
+# SuperRoo Development Methodology

-This workspace enforces superpowers development discipline.
+This workspace enforces SuperRoo development discipline.

 ---

-## Use Superpowers Modes
+## Use SuperRoo Modes

-For serious work, you MUST use superpowers modes:
+For serious work, you MUST use SuperRoo modes:

-- **superpowers-code** - TDD-driven implementation
+- **superroo-code** - TDD-driven implementation
-- **superpowers-debug** - Systematic root-cause debugging
+- **superroo-debug** - Systematic root-cause debugging
-- **superpowers-architect** - Design, planning, documentation
+- **superroo-architect** - Design, planning, documentation
-- **superpowers-review** - Rigorous code review (read-only)
+- **superroo-review** - Rigorous code review (read-only)

-**Do NOT bypass superpowers modes for convenience.**
+**Do NOT bypass SuperRoo modes for convenience.**

 Only use other modes for:
 - ⚠️ Trivial one-off tasks explicitly marked as experimental